What are the Best Full-Stack Developer Courses in 2025?

 Key Concepts:

-- - Components: These are reusable blocks of UI.
+- Components: Reusable blocks of UI

 Stage 8: React Hooks – Writing Cleaner Code